Laboratory for PhD Students in Sociology

 (a) One from the student’s dissertation adviser or a dissertation committee member that comments on the research project (including the current stage of the research), theoretical and methodological approach(es) as well as the anticipated date of completion, and

 (b) The other from the Department Chair or another professor that can comment about the applicant’s academic merits (in comparison with other students in the same programme) and about the candidate’s potential for leadership in the social sciences.

-Letters of recommendation can be e-mailed separately by referees to email@example.com
+Letters of recommendation, addressed to the ISA Laboratory Selection Committee, can be emailed separately by referees to email@example.com

 Late applications will only be considered if places remain available.

 Selection criteria include: excellence of research, diversity of theoretical approaches, gender and geographic diversity of the candidates.
 Selection results will be announced by May 15th, 2019.

 The local host and the International Sociological Association will cover travel and lodging expenses (including meals at the Laboratory) for the participants.